chandu2004/nodejs-challenge/README.md

     ```bash
     cp .env.example .env
     ```
-3. Change the values of the file to your environment.
+3. Change the value of the property MONGODB_URL in env file.

 ## How to run